-For Route B, you’ll need an MBChB degree, be an intercalating medic and you must be eligible for GMC registration.
+For Route B: We require an MBChB degree, you will need to be an intercalating medic and you must be eligible for GMC registration.

 All students will require a DBS check and honorary contract with Sheffield Teaching Hospitals (arranged on arrival).

 Months of entry

 Lead academic: Dr Jon Wood and Dr Esther Hobson

 The understanding of the causes and treatments for neurological diseases has rapidly advanced due to translational research over the last decade.
 You’ll learn how insights from the laboratory are translated, via clinical research, into benefits for patients and their carers.
 This includes practical experience in the neuroanatomy dissection room, attendance at NHS clinics, interaction with patients and clinicians, and exposure to qualitative and quantitative clinical research.
 You will develop presentation, lay communication, critical thinking, and ethical and clinical research skills.

 The course contains several themed modules, each focussing on a different pathophysiological branch of neurological disease, where disease-centred lectures and small group tutorials provide theoretical knowledge into state-of-the-art diagnostics and therapeutics.
 You will examine diseases such as dementia, stroke, epilepsy and multiple sclerosis, exploring aspects such as anatomy, genetics, immunology and biopsychosocial models of therapy.
 You will learn from expert clinicians and scientists developing cutting-edge treatments such as gene therapy and stem-cell transplantation.

 In the final term, you will undertake a Clinical Research Project (Route A) or a Clinical Neurology Experiential Learning Module (Route B).